pockethost/pockethost/readme.md

 - Docker
 - Local SSL wildcard domain - [local domain setup instructions](./docs/local-domain-setup.md)

 _OS X Tip - In Docker Desktop > Beta Features, enable the Virtualization framework and VirtioFS.
-These settings make a huge performance difference with the volume mounts used frequently with development mode._
+These settings make a huge performance difference with the volume mounts used frequently with development mode_

 **Running in dev mode**